 The aforementioned Bunu-led presidential committee blamed mass failure of public projects over the years on inadequate budgetary provision, poor project conceptualisation, institutional weakness, and corruption.

-With a view to solving the problem of abandonment of government projects across the country, BudgIT, which is a civic organisation, initiated Tracka – a community of active citizens tracking the implementation of government projects in their respective communities to ensure service delivery.
+With a view to solving the problem of abandonment of government projects across the country, BudgIT, a civic organisation, initiated Tracka – a community of active citizens tracking the implementation of government projects in their respective communities to ensure service delivery.

 The Independent Corrupt Practices and Other Related Offences Commission (ICPC) also monitors projects being executed by the federal government’s ministries and agencies through the Constituency Projects Tracking Group (CPTG) initiative.